Harold Bradley (guitarist): Career

 From 1991 to 2008, Bradley served as the President of the Nashville chapter of the American Federation of Musicians (AFM).
 He was also the first President of the Nashville chapter of the Recording Academy.
 In 1999, he was elected as the AFM International Vice-President and served until 2010.

-Bradley was inducted into the Country Music Hall of Fame in 2006, as his brother Owen previously had been.
+Bradley was inducted into the Country Music Hall of Fame in 2006, and was inducted into the Musician's Hall of Fame the following year.
 In 2010, Bradley was a recipient of the Trustees Award at the 52nd Grammy Awards.

 Bradley died at Vanderbilt University Medical Center in Nashville on January 31, 2019, twenty-nine days after his 93rd birthday.
 He was survived by two daughters and his wife of 66 years, Eleanor Allen Bradley.
-Harold's nephew Jerry, would be inducted into the Country Music Hall of Fame later in 2019.